 People who have urethritis may also not have any noticeable symptoms.
 This is especially true for women.
-In men, symptoms may be silent if the urethritis developed as a result of chlamydia or occasionally trichomoniasis infection.
+In men, symptoms may not be apparent if the urethritis developed as a result of chlamydia or occasionally trichomoniasis infection.

-For this reason, it’s important to undergo testing if you may have been infected with an STI.
+For this reason, it’s important to undergo testing if you may have been infected with a sexually transmitted infection (STI).

 - Neisseria gonorrhoeae